 '''

-/ close our databases /

-databases_close(&my_stock);

-return (ret);
+return(0);

+} // End main

 '''

-Next we need to write the show_all_records() function.
-This function takes a STOCK_DBS structure and displays all of the inventory records found in the inventory database.
+Next we need to write the show\all\records() function.
+This function displays all of the inventory records found in the inventory database.
 Once it shows the inventory record, it retrieves the vendor's name from that record and uses it to look up and display the appropriate vendor record: